A thin eggy pancake that is slightly sweet, and great served with lingonberry or huckleberry syrup.

 - When the pancake is starting to get slightly brown, give it a flip.
 Cook another minute or so until the other side is brown.

 - Continue cooking until all your batter is gone.
-Keep them warm in the oven by turning it to its lowest setting.
+Keep them warm in the oven by turning them to their lowest setting.
 My favorite way to serve them is with lots of butter and maple syrup

 Swedish Pancakes are traditionally served with lingonberries which are tart red berries, very similar to huckleberry.
 Try these with my huckleberry syrup.